How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 The big takeaway here is, if you want to maximize your blogging revenue, create and sell digital products!

-If you are mainly dependent on a mix of ads, affiliates and sponsored posts (as so many bloggers are), the data shows you will almost certainly find you can get much better RPMs from digital products and/or physical products.
+If you are mainly dependent on a mix of ads and affiliates (as so many bloggers are), the data shows you will almost certainly find you can get much better RPMs from digital products… and to a lesser extent sponsored posts and services.

-However, it’s important to point out that physical products are much less passive than digital products – meaning they can be hard to scale.
-They also often require a lot more upfront cost (such as inventory, warehousing, postage cost and staff costs), making it difficult to break into.
+However, it’s important to point out that both sponsored posts and services are much less passive than digital products – meaning they can be hard to scale.
 Digital products are a much more passive form of income and so are your best option if you want to increase your passive income and have a revenue stream that can easily grow as your blog grows!

 This data is also good news for smaller bloggers.
-Achieving a good income from ads / affiliates / sponsored posts when you don’t have a lot of pageviews is hard – and seems to be getting harder and harder.
+Achieving a good income from ads and/or affiliates when you don’t have a lot of pageviews is hard – and seems to be getting harder and harder.
 But if you focus on the revenue streams with higher RPMs, you may still be able to make a very good income, even with a small blog!

 Which is the best paying niche?